Updated on 27-03-2025

 It is important to be aware of the applicable legalities before opting for window tinting.
 Violating the RTO's rules and regulations can land you in a legal tangle.
 Hence it is vital to follow these rules to maintain legal status while driving on Indian roads.

-Furthermore, non-compliant tinted glasses can lead to claim denial in case of a motor insurance claim, so it is important to ensure that you choose tinted windows in compliance with the law.
+Furthermore, non-compliant tinted glasses can lead to claim denial in case of a car insurance policy claim, so it is important to ensure that you choose tinted windows in compliance with the law.